-- Franchise structure and enhanced franchise reporting to improve visibility of profitability. - Development of innovative economic product and service solutions for both Established and Emerging Markets. - Appropriate breadth of portfolio and geographic spread to mitigate exposure to localised risks. - Incorporating health economic components into the design and development of new products. - Emphasising value propositions tailored to specific stakeholders and geographies through strategic investment and marketing programmes.
+- Franchise structure and enhanced franchise reporting to improve visibility of profitability. - Development of innovative economic product and convice collutions for both - product and service solutions for both Established and Emerging Markets. - Appropriate breadth of portfolio and - geographic spread to mitigate exposure to localised risks. - Incorporating health economic components into the design and development of new products. - Emphasising value propositions tailored to specific stakeholders and geographies through strategic investment and marketing programmes.